hideyukiinada/examples/tensorflow/variable_reuse.md

                                    initializer=tf.constant_initializer(10.0))  # $10
 ```

-Unfortunately, you get:
+Unfortunately, this time you will get:
 ```
 ValueError: Variable other_charge/tax does not exist, or was not created with tf.get_variable().
 Did you mean to set reuse=tf.AUTO_REUSE in VarScope?
 ```

+So in order to use reuse=True, the variable has to already exist.

 There are two solutions for this:

-First solution is to change the reuse value from True to tf.AUTO_REUSE
+First solution is to change the reuse argument value from True to tf.AUTO_REUSE

 ```
    with tf.variable_scope("other_charge", reuse=tf.AUTO_REUSE) as scope:
 ```

-With this change in place, let's add some code to main that calculates the total price of sketchpad and double the tax:
+With this change in place, let's add some code to main() that calculates the total price of the sketch pad and also doubling the tax rate:
 ```
 def main():
     book_price = add_tax_and_shipping(10.0)